yassineZakhama/wc/README.md

 Inspired by the Unix wc tool.

-Implementation <a href="https://codingchallenges.fyi/challenges/challenge-wc/">John Cricket's Coding Challenge</a>
+Implementation of <a href="https://codingchallenges.fyi/challenges/challenge-wc/">John Cricket's Coding Challenge</a>